 This loan is an educational loan for graduate students enrolled at least half-time.
 Financial need is not an eligibility requirement, student borrowers must be credit worthy to qualify.
 Loan eligibility is based on the cost of attendance minus other aid received.
 A FAFSA is required.

 VSU Short-Term Loans

 Federal Work-Study Program (FWSP)

 The University participates in the Federal Work-Study Program.
 Eligible students may work part-time during the academic year.
 To be placed on FWSP, the student can apply for and be selected for a position posted through the VSU Office of Human Resources and our online application system.

 The University provides a limited number of graduate assistantships.
 Interested applicants should apply to the Graduate School.
 An out-of-state student who holds a graduate assistantship is given a waiver of out-of-state tuition.

 Student Assistant Program

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
-Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.
+To apply, visit our employment web site.

 The Job Location and Development Program, administered through the Office of Career Opportunities, in the University Center at Entrance 5, assists students in obtaining part-time employment off-campus.
 For more information, visit the web site.